-Similarly, bottom earners may be affected by greater passthrough of negative firmlevel outcomes, in that they are laid off more frequently following the realization of such negative firm-level outcomes.1 to within-firm wage inequality, this is also a component that may govern between-firm wage inequality, through the two channels mentioned above.
+Similarly, bottom earners may be affected by greater passthrough of negative firmlevel outcomes, in that they are laid off more frequently following the realization of such negative firm-level outcomes.

 Variations in firms' credit supply may also have an effect on the wage distribution of new hires, and differentially so across workers according to their position in the wage distribution, as suggested by Guiso, Pistaferri, and Schivardi (2013).
-Besides contributing
+Besides contributing to within-firm wage inequality, this is also a component that may govern between-firm wage inequality, through the two channels mentioned above.

-1 Note that this implies a sample bias in Fagereng, Guiso, and Pistaferri (2018) if they limit their sample to workers that remain employed at the same firm undergoing any shocks.
+&lt;sup>1 Note that this implies a sample bias in Fagereng, Guiso, and Pistaferri (2018) if they limit their sample to workers that remain employed at the same firm undergoing any shocks.